1949–50 Iowa State Cyclones men's basketball team

-The 1949–50 Iowa State Cyclones men's basketball team represented Iowa State University during the 1949-50 NCAA College men's basketball season.
+The 1949–50 Iowa State Cyclones men's basketball team represented Iowa State University during the 1949–50 NCAA men's basketball season.
 The Cyclones were coached by Clay Sutherland, who was in his third season with the Cyclones.
 They played their home games at the Iowa State Armory in Ames, Iowa.

 They finished the season 6–17, 2–10 in Big Seven play to finish in seventh place.